 I tried a bread from that book, it was nice, oups, no photos.
 Otherwise, from that book:

-The Dark Chocolate and Raspberry Muffins (CLICK CLICK FOR RECIPE). muffin They are truly delicious, I highly recommend you do them.
+The Dark Chocolate and Raspberry Muffins (CLICK CLICK FOR RECIPE).
+They are truly delicious, I highly recommend you do them.
 They please adults and children!

 The chocolate prune brownie (CLICK CLICK !!!).
-I love the use of the _MG_9117soaked prune in that brownie, but it is very strong in chocolate (too much) and way too sweet for me.
+I love the use of the soaked prune in that brownie, but it is very strong in chocolate (too much) and way too sweet for me.
 That said, I brought it to work, left it on the bench with a little note in the office shared kitchen and I could hear people coming back from the kitchen and their comments of appreciation (most had not even read to the bottom of the very short note to check who baked them!).
 Of course, there was no left overs.
 I also recommend respecting the cooking time, if the top seem stable, the bottom may be too gooey, decrease the oven and keep baking!
 I had to put mine straight back in the oven (the photo was taken when i first got it out).

 The croissants and pains au chocolat.
 They were extra!
-Since we cannot homemade croissantseat 24 croissants and 24 pains au chocolat upfront, I froze the croissants and pains au chocolat just after making them (uncooked, before the last rising).
+Since we cannot eat 24 croissants and 24 pains au chocolat upfront, I froze the croissants and pains au chocolat just after making them (uncooked, before the last rising).
 I take them out the evening before breakfast, egg-wash them and let them on the kitchen bench on the tray i will bake them in, i cover them with a large humidified plastic box and bake in the morning.
 In terms of aesthetics, it does the trick, but i find they do not taste as good as when not frozen.
 I am not placing the recipe here, if you want it, contact me.

 The rest very soon!
 I need to do my raspberry chocolate cake before speaking of Flour and Stone and it is getting late for today.